 At that particular second they were watching her as she tried to step back, to put some space between them.
-To give herself a bit of breathing room.
-But instead of gaining distance from Jack, Sadie found herself backed up against the rough exterior of the log cabin-styled hotel.
-She felt her head make contact before the rest of her body, the back of her skull bouncing against the wood briefly before she stepped forward again.
+To give herself some breathing room.
+But instead of gaining distance from Jack, Sadie found herself backed up against the rough exterior of the log cabin-style hotel.
+She felt her head make contact before the rest of her body, the back of her skull bouncing against the wood before she stepped forward again.
 She squinted her eyes, more embarrassed than anything.
 But Jack raised one hand, as if to smooth down her hair, check for any lumps.

 “Are you alright?”
 Jack dropped his hand as Sadie waved it away.
 But one second later he was using it to cover a little grin that danced across his lips.
 “I just came over to say thanks.
 For everything this week.
 I swear.
 Didn’t plan on scaring you or causing physical damage.”

 “I’ll make note of that when I file for workman’s comp.”
-Jack’s grin vanished, his shoulders suddenly tense.
+Jack’s grin vanished, his shoulders tensing.
 It was Sadie’s turn to grin.
 “Kidding.
 Goodness.
-Besides,” Sadie smoothed her hands down her dark hair, “you didn’t even draw blood.
+Besides,” Sadie ran her hands down her dark hair, “you didn’t even draw blood.
 This doesn’t even begin to rate when it comes to work-related injuries.
 Grading only begins when we have to call the paramedics.”

 “A hazardous job, then?”